Chemawa Indian School: Cemetery and unmarked graves

+Children at such boarding schools often suffered from epidemics in the dormitories of infectious diseases such as tuberculosis (incurable in the early 20th century), influenza and trachoma.
+As was the case for most residential Indian schools, Chemawa initially maintained a cemetery for students who died during their time at the school.
+No longer used for student burials after 1940, the cemetery was razed in 1960, with an incomplete set of grave markers later replaced based on school records.

+In 2016, numerous unmarked graves of students were reported to have been found at the Chemawa Indian School Cemetery.
+Marsha Small, a graduate student at Montana State University, used ground-penetrating radar to scan the grounds, locating hundreds of potential unmarked graves by comparing data to the 200 documented grave sites.
+Small published her findings in her thesis, A Voice for the Children of Chemawa Cemetery (2015).
+She is concerned with raising public awareness about the graves and in protecting the cemetery from potential damage from a freeway interchange planned nearby.

 2003 student death

-Operations at the Chemawa Indian School were investigated following the death of a 16-year-old student in December 2003 who was from Warm Springs, Oregon.
+Operations at the Chemawa Indian School were investigated following the death in December 2003 of a 16-year-old student from Warm Springs, Oregon.
 She died of alcohol poisoning after being locked in a detention cell after being found intoxicated on school grounds.
 The Inspector General of the U.S. Department of the Interior, together with the U.S. Attorney's office in Portland, Oregon investigated the incident.
 They found officials at fault.

 This and other incidents at reservation detention facilities nationwide were the subject of hearings in June 2004 before the Indian Affairs Committee of the U.S. Senate.
 The Inspector General of the Department of the Interior noted poor conditions in BIA facilities, the lack of suitable BIA detention facilities for juveniles, high rates of suicide in existing facilities, and failure to report deaths as required, among other problems.
 He noted that facilities run by the tribes were often in better condition despite similar funding problems and understaffing.